Making Dreams Comes True on the Rapid River Since 1853

 DESTINATION LAKEWOOD CAMPS – MAKE THE EXPERIENCE YOUR OWN

-As the only sporting camp on the Rapid River that is open to the public, your time at Lakewood Camps in Maine will be like no other vacation you’ve ever experienced.
+Your time at Lakewood Camps will be like no other vacation you’ve ever experienced.
 How you spend your time is up to you!
-Your Lakewood Camps Experience starts with a boat ride from the south arm of the Lower Richardson.
-We believe in starting every adventure with an adventure!
+Your journey begins at our private dock on the south arm of the Lower Richardson with a boat transfer to camp.

 MOST FREQUENTLY ASKED QUESTIONS ABOUT LAKEWOOD CAMPS